Last updated on January 20th, 2023 at 06:09 pm.

 There are other ways to access users’ passwords, like phishing, social engineering, etc., but to avoid all those problems, you need to have a strong password.

 Make a policy that makes employees use at least 14-characters-long alphanumeric passwords with special characters and store them offline or in a database that is not on your web host.
+A strong password policy is an important step in protecting your website from hackers.

 All critical passwords should be changed every three months.
 Alternatively, you can use password management tools too.